kwkraus/HOW-Sessions/sessions/selenium/docs/1-Getting Started.md

 In 2007, a parallel project within Thoughtworks was being developed called Web Driver.
 This new technology was considered superior to Selenium RC.
 During a meeting at the Google Test Automation converence, it was decided to merge the two projects and rebrand as Selenium WebDriver or Selenium 2.0

+## Prerequisites

+- Visual Studio 2019 (Latest updates)
+  - Ensure LocalDb is installed
+- Access to Azure DevOps Organization (can be a personal org)
+- Access to Azure Subscription (can be personal subscription, i.e. Visual Studio subscription)
+- Access to nuget.com package feed

 ## How to get Started

 In this session, we'll be using Selenium support in .NET Core.
 The solution will consist of three projects: